IGOLTA/simple-updater/README.md

 # Simple-updater

-Simple-updater is a java library for updating and downloading files the easiest to use.
+Simple-updater lightweight is a java library for updating and downloading files the easiest to use.

 ## Todo list